top of page

 The noun 'perturbation' derives its etymology from the Latin word 'perturbatio,' which, in turn, stems from 'perturbare.'
 This Latin term is composed of 'per,' meaning 'thoroughly,' and 'turbare,' meaning 'to disturb' or 'to throw into disorder.'
 In its original Latin form, 'perturbatio' signified a state of thorough disturbance or agitation, often referring to the disruption of order or equilibrium.
 As it evolved into English, 'perturbation' retained its core meaning, representing a state of disturbance, disruption, or agitation, particularly in the context of the normal functioning or equilibrium of a system or situation.
 This etymological connection highlights the idea that perturbation involves a significant deviation from the usual state of affairs, underscoring its relevance in various fields, from physics to emotions and beyond.

-Quiz: Find the meaning of perturbation
+Find the correct meaning of the noun perturbation:

 Try Again!